sw478/multidimensional-sudoku/README.md

 The program takes in a file of a sudoku you want it to solve, and takes note of its dimensions, x and y.
 It then creates a file that lists the coordinates of elements in the initial matrix. hideAllCells() then covers the appropriate rows of the matrix according to the given clues in the sudoku. coverRowHeaders() covers all the row headers for the algorithm to run properly.
-Algorithm X is run on the matrix, creating a solTrie in the process. uncoverRowHeaders() uncovers all the row headers, and unhideAllCells() uncovers the previously covered rows.
+Algorithm X is run on the matrix, creating a solTree in the process. uncoverRowHeaders() uncovers all the row headers, and unhideAllCells() uncovers the previously covered rows.
 Another sudoku board with the same dimensions can also be run now without having to reinitialize the matrix.